dendibakh/perf-book/chapters/8-Optimizing-Memory-Accesses/9-5 Memory Profiling.md

 To demonstrate the memory footprint reduction, we applied a simple loop interchange transformation that swaps the two lines marked with `=>`.
 Once we measure the memory footprint and compare it between the two version, it will be easy to see the difference.
 The visual result of the change in memory access pattern is shown in figure @fig:MemFootprint.
 We went from calculating each element of matrix `c` one-by-one to calculating partial results while maintaining row-major traversal in all three matrices.

 In the original code (on the left), matrix `b` is accessed in a column-major way, which we know is not cache-friendly.
 Look at the picture and observe the cache lines that are touched after the first N iterations of the inner loop.
-We calculate dot product of row 0 in `a` and column 0 in `b`, and save it into the first element in matrix `c`.
-After next N iterations of the inner loop, we will access the same row 0 in `a` and column 1 in `b` to get the second result in matrix `c`.
+We calculate dot product of row 0 in `a` and *column* 0 in `b`, and save it into the first element in matrix `c`.
+During the next N iterations of the inner loop, we will access the same row 0 in `a` and column 1 in `b` to get the second result in matrix `c`.

 In the transformed code on the right, the inner loop accesses just a single element in matrix `a`.
 We multiply it by all the elements in corresponding row in `b` and accumulate products into the corresponding row in `c`.
 Thus, the first N iterations of the inner loop calculate products of element 0 in `a` and row 0 in `b` and accumulate results in row 0 in `c`.
 Next N iterations multiply element 0 in `a` and row 0 in `b` and accumulate results in row 0 in `c`.